 A contraceptive method is one which helps the women to avoid unwanted pregnancy resulting from coitus.
 There are many methods of contraception.
 Each has got its own merits and demerits.
-An ideal contraceptive method is one which is safe, effective, acceptable, inexpensive, reliable, reversible, simple, long lasting, independent of coitus and requires less medical supervision.
+A ideal contraceptive method is one which is safe, effective, acceptable, inexpensive, reliable, reversible, simple, long lasting, independent of coitus and requires less medical supervision.
 A method suitable for one group may not be suitable for another group because of different cultural background, religious beliefs and socio-economic status.
-Thus there can never be an ideal contraceptive method1.